s13n/cwASIO/README.md

 However, a few things must be borne in mind here in conjunction with cwASIO.
-The most intuitive location for storing device-specific settings is in the same place where the devices are listed for enumeration, i.e. in the Windows Registry, or in `/etc/cwASIO` on Linux.
+The most intuitive location for storing device-specific settings is in the same place where the devices are listed for enumeration, i.e. in the Windows Registry, or in `/etc/cwASIO` on Linux, which is why there is support for it with the function `cwASIOgetParameter()`, defined in `cwASIO.h`, which can be used to retrieve entries from the same place where the driver is registered.
+They would have been placed there on installation, and the function provides an easy way for an application or driver to retrieve them.
 For user specific settings, there is the possibility to store them in files in the user's home directory, where the appropriate access rights are in force, or (on Windows) in a registry place where the user has write access.
+For those there's no direct cwASIO support.

 If the driver doesn't support multiinstance, it must have the name hardcoded, under which the entry in the registry is found (we call it the default name).
 A